LewisMurray00/personal-trainer-webpage/README.md

  5. Create the NavigationDots.jsx section
  6. Create the Social media section

+- Header
+  1. Create the files needed for the task
+  2. Create the Header.jsx file and add the code required for it
+  3. Create the Header.scss file and add the necessary styling
+4. Make the Header responsive

 - About section
   1. Create the files needed for the task
   2. Create the About.jsx file and add the code required for it